share this post

 • Cover an 8-inch x 8-inch brownie square pan with parchment paper.
 Grease the paper slightly with coconut oil.
 Set aside.

 • In a food processor, add the pitted dates and cover them with boiling water.
 Make sure the water covers all the dates.
-If needed, arrange the dates in a thin layer to ensure they soak properly.
-Close the food processor and let them soak in the water for 10-15 minutes, or until the dates are soft.
+Arrange the dates in a thin layer to ensure they soak properly.
+Close the food processor and let them soak in the water for 10-15 minutes or until the dates are soft.

-• Process the dates until it forms a date paste – for about 1 minute on medium speed.
-You may have to stop the food processor every 20 seconds, scrape down the sides of the bowl with a spatula and repeat until a creamy consistent date paste forms.
-It is ok if there are some tiny pieces of dates left in the batter.
+• Process the dates until they form a paste—for about 1 minute on medium speed.
+You may have to stop the food processor every 20 seconds, scrape down the sides of the bowl with a spatula, and repeat until a creamy, consistent date paste forms.
+It is okay if there are some tiny pieces of dates left in the batter.
 It will taste like caramel when baked.

-• Add unsweetened cocoa powder, ground almond, flaxseed meal, vanilla essence, salt, baking powder.
+• Add unsweetened cocoa powder, ground almond, flaxseed meal, vanilla essence, salt, and baking powder.

 • Process for 20-30 seconds on medium speed.
 Open the food processor – you should obtain a dark, sticky chocolate brownie batter, slightly 'dry' and that is what you want.